mariaeduardaxs/store-upmedal-theme/docs/README.md

 If the process runs without any errors, the following message will be displayed: `App linked successfully`.
 Then, run the `vtex browse` command to open a browser window having your linked store in it.

 This will enable you to see the applied changes in real time, through the account and workspace in which you are working.

+If everything looks good, you can create a pull request to colaborate with Store Upmedal!